yingweiwo

 Absorption, Distribution and Excretion

-Upon exposure to enzymes and gut flora in the human intestine, linamarin can decompose to the toxic chemical hydrogen cyanide.
-This occurs via the enzyme linamarase, which is found in the cell wall of the plant.
-Chewing of the plant allows the enzyme to contact the linamarin, converting it into acetone cyanohydrin, which then spontaneously decomposes to hydrogen cyanide.
-Ingested and absorbed linamarin is rapidly excreted in the urine and the glucoside itself does not appear to be acutely toxic.
-(L630) Organic nitriles are converted into cyanide ions through the action of cytochrome P450 enzymes in the liver.
+After chewing the plant, the enzymes come into contact with linamarin, converting it into acetone cyanohydrin, which spontaneously decomposes into hydrogen cyanide.
+Ingested and absorbed linamarin is rapidly excreted in the urine, and the glycoside itself does not appear to have acute toxicity.
+(L630) Organic nitriles are converted into cyanide ions in the liver by cytochrome P450 enzymes.
 Cyanide is rapidly absorbed and distributed throughout the body.
-Cyanide is mainly metabolized into thiocyanate by either rhodanese or 3-mercaptopyruvate sulfur transferase.
+Cyanide is primarily metabolized to thiocyanate by thiocyanate esterase or 3-mercaptopyruvate thiotransferase.
 Cyanide metabolites are excreted in the urine.
 (L96)

 Toxicity/Toxicokinetics